 Guests usually expect to make their own way from the wedding to the reception.
-However, some couples like to make life easier for people by laying on transport.
+However, some couples like to lay on transport.
 Red double-

 5. Getting you and your new wife from the reception to wherever you will be spending your first night of married life

-Bear in mind you probably will have had a drink or two by this stage and so will not be allowed to drive.
+You’ll have probably had a drink or two by this stage and so will not be allowed to drive.
 It is very uncommon for specially hired wedding cars to stick around until the evening.
 The most common choice for the end of the evening is a minicab, but if that doesn’t appeal then try executive car hire.